CenturyLinkCloud/PublicKB/General/free-trial-faq.md

 ### How do I get a free trial?

 Visit [www.ctl.io/free-trial](http://www.ctl.io/free-trial).
-You will need a valid credit card (Visa or Mastercard are accepted) and a mobile phone that supports text messaging, which is used to verify your identity and prevent fraudulent usage.
+You will need a valid credit card (Visa or Mastercard only - American Express, Discover, and pre-paid credit cards are not accepted) and a mobile phone that supports text messaging, which is used to verify your identity and prevent fraudulent usage.

 ### What's included with a free trial?